Kingcobra05tuna/python-projects/TodoList/README.md

 3. The corresponding action is executed safely
 4. Any change to tasks is immediately saved
 5. Program runs until the user quits

-## Code Overview

-- **Persistent Storage**
-  - Tasks are saved and loaded using a JSON file
-  - Data is preserved between program runs

-- **Command System**
-  - Uses a dictionary mapping commands to functions
-  - Eliminates the use of `eval()` for safety

-- **Input Validation**
-  - Prevents empty task names
-  - Handles invalid command input
-  - Catches incorrect task numbers

-- **Task Formatting**
-  - Tasks are displayed as a numbered list
-  - Improves readability and UX

-## Requirements

-- Python 3.10+
-- No external libraries required

-## Known Limitations

-- Single-user only
-- No task completion status
-- No task editing feature

 ## Possible Improvements